Paying for Prescriptions Made Easy: 7 Ideas to Help

 If you have a severe illness or chronic disease, you know how stressful and overwhelming it is to advocate for yourself.
 Sometimes it seems like no one cares about you or your health struggles.
 To help patients connect with needed care, hospitals and health insurance companies employ case managers.
 Typically, a case manager helps people with chronic illnesses or illnesses like cancer complete paperwork, find ways to cover prescription medication costs, and navigate holdups in the insurance approvals process.

 Case manager services aren’t always advertised, so many patients don’t know they exist.
-A customer service representative at the hospital or at your health insurance company can connect you to a case manager.
+A customer service representative at the hospital or your health insurance company can connect you to a case manager.

-3. Paying for prescriptions through crowdfunding
+3. Paying for prescription drugs through crowdfunding

-There’s no way around it: Paying for prescriptions can be a huge financial burden.
+There’s no way around it: paying for prescriptions can be a huge financial burden.
 When insurance can’t—or won’t—cover medication costs, you may feel like you’ve run out of options.
 But don’t give up, there are options that won’t break the bank.

 Thousands of individuals who can’t afford medicine have used crowdfunding to get financial assistance for chronic illness and prescription medications.